 Today’s snippet has been widely requested by many readers, clients and WooCommerce fans.
 We already saw in the past how to Limit State Dropdowns to One State Only (for both Shipping & Billing) and How to Sell to one State only (Billing).

 However, we never covered a much more common setting: what happens when Billing is allowed to every state but Shipping is limited?

-This time, I’ve reached out to Diego Zanella, a WooCommerce genius who is also the author of the Aelia Currency Switcher plugin for WooCommerce.
+In order to get a little help, I’ve reached out to Diego Zanella, a WooCommerce genius who is also the author of the Aelia Currency Switcher plugin for WooCommerce.
 Continue reading WooCommerce: Limit Shipping to Only One State

 Our goal is to check if a Product with a specific Shipping Class is in the Cart, and consequently disabling Free Shipping if this is true.
 This is super useful when there are multiple items in the cart and you don’t want to give free shipping for certain orders.
 Continue reading WooCommerce: Disable Shipping Rate if Cart has Shipping Class